Filter Content

 P&F Meetings

-This year we are going to trial a mix of day time and online evening meetings for P&F. Our next meeting is scheduled for Friday 14 March at 2.00pm at the school.
-If you would like to be involved, we would love to have you, please reach out to us via email stjosephswarragulpandf@gmail.com, send us a message through our Facebook page or just turn up.
+If you would like to be involved, we would love to have you join us.
+Please reach out to us via email stjosephswarragulpandf@gmail.com or send us a message through our Facebook page.

 Warragul Blues Junior Football Club